SEIS for investors: Deduct 50% of your next investment from your UK income tax

 Small loans are a common way for founders to kick start their business.
 More often than not, it’s the founder’s own capital being used to cover everything from web development, design, desk space and even hiring some early employees.
 Once a company raises their first equity funding round, there is sometimes an opportunity to agree with investors that the loan will be repaid at some point in future.
 However, according to HMRC regulations, it’s only possible to agree loan repayment terms in SEIS qualified funding rounds, not EIS.

-This means that although you can’t repay a personal ‘Directors Loan’, founders can repay 3rd party loans using EIS investment – as long as the loan wasn’t from or linked to the investor themselves.
-The loan must have been used ‘for the purposes of trade’ which is basically a catch-all to ensure funds weren’t spent on that boozy ‘team building’ ski trip or the company’s much-loved permanently stocked bar.
+The company can repay 3rd party loans using SEIS (but not EIS) investment – as long as the loan wasn’t from or linked to the investor themselves.
+The loan must have been used ‘for the purposes of trade’.

 Knowledge intensive companies have a special status when it comes to SEIS/EIS.
 They can raise almost double the lifetime funding limit of EIS (£20m total vs. £12m total), and a longer fundraising window (10 years instead of 7 years) as well as a host of other benefits.The kicker is that HMRC just lowered the bar for what qualifies as a knowledge intensive companies, and at SeedLegals we see a lot of tech startups that are eligible – without even knowing about it.

 With SEIS/EIS being the main driver for UK early stage investment there is a lot of money being left on the table by both startups and investors.

 Your company qualifies as a knowledge intensive company by meeting one of these conditions: